 When I reflect these betrayals, the truth is, that I really wanted those men to be who they said they were.
 They were all in a position of power, all older… I didn’t realize it, but all in their own way, they were well-educated, articulate, polished and pious predators.
 I was far to easily led astray by the hope that someone bigger, wiser, and more powerful could love me like a child.
 Given that I had made a careful study of my father for years, I foolishly thought I had predation down pat – I was wrong.
 Predators are not exclusively the easily identified pagan peddlers of innocence that I understood so well – tattooed, toothless, trashy men who torture children.
 I have personally suffered at the hands of predators in education, healthcare, clergy, and industry.
 Evidence indicates that predators who are the most nefarious are commonly upstanding, contributing, pious men.

-I have recently been accepted into a graduate program for Child Advocacy and Policy.
+I am nearly halfway through a graduate program for Child Advocacy and Policy.
 It is my hope to continue on to study clergy malfeasance at a Ph.D. level.
 There is a unique interplay of social, emotional and psychological variables that confounds trauma when someone is victimized in a faith community.
 We are all, far too easily fooled.
 My specific goal is first to study, then to educate and widely communicate on, the anatomy of sexual abuse in a faith-based community.
 To quote Jim Collins, there are two ways to change the world, “the pen (the use of ideas) and the sword (the use of power).
 In the face of powerlessness – I have chosen the pen.
 It is my conviction that people in pain are best served by compassionate, caring individuals who are well-informed and armed with evidence-based information.
 I am grateful for the opportunity to learn, grow, and study, with a view to serving others through evidence-based, empathic communication.

 Please remember that integral to successful predation is the set up of a double life.
 I would caution you to never, not ever, tell yourself that someone could never “do such a thing.”
 We have this false notion that because we “know” someone to be upstanding in the light, that somehow they are upstanding in the dark.
 This does not bear out with the lived experience of millions of survivors or evidence.
 I leave you with these cautions, but urge you to educate yourself.
 It is true as believers we perish, or our children perish, for our lack of knowledge.